 When considering van life, several factors will make this lifestyle more enjoyable and comfortable for you on the road.
 As mentioned above, these factors include anything from gas mileage to size to interior and exterior features.

-Below we’re showcasing 12 small camper vans and the factors that make them stand out.
+Below we’re showcasing twelve small camper vans and the factors that make them stand out.

 Small Vans for DIY Camper Conversions

 First, we’re looking at small units perfect for conversion projects.
-If you love the idea of building out your home-on-wheels, these six vans are your best bet!
+If you love the idea of building your home on wheels, these six vans are your best bet!

 1. Ford Transit Connect

-Built-in Features: New models include overhead cab storage, wireless charging, a folding passenger’s seat for more storage, and 127.4 cubic feet of cargo space.
+Built-in Features: New models include overhead cab storage, wireless charging, a folding passenger’s seat for more storage, and up to 127.4 cubic feet of cargo space.

 What Makes It a Good Choice: This small cargo van gets excellent mileage, mainly because it has a four-cylinder engine.
-You can expect 24 to 29 mpg on the highway and around 19 mpg with city driving.
+You can expect 26 mpg on the highway and around 24 mpg with city driving.

 The cargo area floor is relatively flat, so building it is not as tricky as larger vans.
 It also offers more seating availability and safety technology than its small van counterparts.